FrostDigital/fruster-auth-service/readme.md

 * 400 / 4006 Refresh token not provided
 * 404 / 4041 Refresh token not found
 * 420 / 4031 Refresh token expired

+### Logout

+Will return a Set-Cookie to instruct browser to expire any existing cookie.
+In future this might remove accesstokens as well when they are saved in database.

+#### Subject

+    http.post.auth.logout

 ## Run